Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 ## Intro to Operations (20 min)

 ### What are they?
+What if &mdash; instead of sending simple, individual tasks for execution on a queue &mdash; you could send a more complex and *reusable* "package"?

-`Operation` (formerly called `NSOperation`) is a class that allows you to encapsulate (wrap) a unit of work into a package you can execute at some time in the future.
+`Operation` (formerly called `NSOperation`) is an __*abstract*__ class that allows you to encapsulate (wrap) a unit of work into such a package that you can submit for execution at some time in the future.

-`Operation` is an __*abstract*__ class that represents the code and data associated with a single task.
+Subclasses of `Operation` can represent the code *and* data associated with a single task.

 Key attributes of Operations:
 - An Operation describes a single unit of work